 Have you ever considered the humble board game as a Chinese language learning tool?
 Do you want to know the most popular Chinese board games?

-Check out our students from Denmark, Tobias and Mikkel, learning Mahjong and Chess in their class with us at LTL Taiwan
+Tobias and Mikkel learn Mahjong and Chess in their class with us at LTL Taiwan

 So, first up, let’s talk about the link between Chinese board games and mastering Mandarin.